hoangsonww/The-MovieVerse-Database/.github/README.md

 - **Movie Details Page**: Each movie comes with its own detailed page, offering a plethora of information from cast to similar movies.
 - **Community Engagement**: Share your movie experiences and become part of The MovieVerse community.
 - **Movie Timeline**: Explore the evolution of cinema by selecting a specific time period and discovering movies from that era.
-- **User Sign On**: Create an account and log in with Google to unlock additional features, such as rating movies and writing reviews.
+- **User Sign On**: Create an account and log in with MovieVerse to unlock additional features, such as rating movies and writing reviews.
 - **Movie Matching**: Find movies that match your preferences by rating movies and writing reviews.
 - **Movie ChatBot**: Chat with our chatbot, MovieBot, to learn more about the application.
 - **Movie Watchlists**: Create a watchlist by adding movies to your favorites and view them at any time.
 You can also create multiple watchlists for different genres, time periods, or any other criteria you desire!